pdbarma/TemporaryDocumentation/Progress.md

 # NOTES

+<h4 align="center"> Disclaimer : I have not included all the keybinds/the Shortcut keys, only the few repetitive & important ones are discussed below.</h4>

+ ---

+<h4 align="left"> manual link:https://blender.org/manual </h4>

+<h4 align="left"> For Developers link:https://www.blender.org/get-involved/developers/ </h4>

+---

-#### :warning: Warning Once a blender file is saved in the newer version of blender, It cannot be opened in the previous versions of blender anymore.
+<h4 align="center">:warning: Warning Once a blender file is saved in the newer version of blender, It cannot be opened in the previous versions of blender anymore.</h4>

-<h4 align="center"> manual link:https://blender.org/manual </h4>

-<h4 align="center"> For Developers link:https://www.blender.org/get-involved/developers/ </h4>

 02/10/2021
 - start by : moving objects, camera, light, check scene collections and other options on the home screen.